wanderer00a1/wanderer00a1/README.md

 <h2 align="center">Hi there!
 I'm wanderer 👋</h2>

 <p align="center">
-  I'm a <strong>full-stack developer</strong> driven by an obsession with technology and problem-solving.<br/>
+  I'm a <strong>full-stack developer</strong> who enjoys solving problems and building for the web.<br/>
-  This passion has guided me through a journey in Computer Science,<br/>
-  where I focus on building responsive web applications and scalable platforms.<br/>
+  I focus on creating responsive applications and scalable platforms<br/>
-  Currently exploring modern backend tools, cloud deployments, and full-stack magic.<br/>
-  Always down to learn, collaborate, and build things that matter.
+  that are clean, efficient, and actually work.<br/>
 </p>

 <p align="center">